-Rishi Sunak releases long-awaited tax return
+Rishi Sunak made £1.9m last year as PM releases tax returns

-Rishi Sunak made £1.9m last year as PM releases long-awaited tax return
+Rishi Sunak made £1.9m last year as PM releases long-awaited tax returns

 PM has raked in more than £4.7m and paid more than £1m in tax over past three years

-Rishi Sunak has published his long-awaited personal tax returns, revealing his huge income from investments and capital gains outside of his salary at Westminster.
+Rishi Sunak has published his long-awaited personal tax returns – revealing his mammoth income from a US-based investment fund outside of his salary at Westminster.

 He made more than £1.9m last year alone – including £1.6m in capital gains and more than £300,000 in earnings and investment income.

-The PM paid more than £1m in UK tax over the three-year period, including £432,000 last year.
+And the PM paid more than £1m in UK tax over the three-year period, including £432,000 last year.

-Mr Sunak financial affairs have come under intense scrutiny ever since The Independent first revealed his wife Akshata Murty held special non-dom tax status.
+Mr Sunak’s financial affairs have come under intense scrutiny ever since The Independent first revealed his wife Akshata Murty held “non-dom” tax status to avoid UK tax on foreign income.

-It also emerged that Mr Sunak held a US green card and filed tax returns in America while he was chancellor.
+She later renounced the non-dom status.
+But it subsequently emerged that Mr Sunak had held a US green card and filed tax returns in America while he was chancellor.

-Details of the couple’s fortune, believed to total around £730m, are also politically sensitive following warnings last week that the UK will face a lost decade of living standards.
+Details of the couple’s fortune, believed to total around £730m, are also politically sensitive following warnings last week that Britons face a lost decade in living standards.

+A statement from Mr Sunak’s accountants on Wednesday show that his huge investment income and capital gains relate to a single US-based investment fund.

+This is the investment listed as a “blind management arrangement” on the list of ministers’ interests.
+Mr Sunak is subject to UK tax on the investment income and gains received from the American fund.

 The ministerial code requires all ministers, including the prime minister, to provide information about their tax affairs for review by the Cabinet Office and the independent adviser on ministerial interests.

-However, they are not required to make this information public.
+However, they are not required to make this public.
 Mr Sunak had promised that he would become the first prime minister since 2016 to publish his tax returns in full this year.

 After intense pressure, David Cameron did publish his returns after coming under great pressure as PM, Boris Johnson made his public while London mayor and George Osborne did the same as chancellor.